HackerN64/F3DEX3/README.md

 and use `G_NORMALS_MODE_AUTO` only for objects while they currently have a nonuniform scale (e.g. Mario only while he is squashed).

+Note that in the LVP configuration, lighting is computed in model space by transforming light directions into model space with M transpose, like in F3DEX2.
+Thus there is no mIT matrix and the SPNormalsMode setting is ignored.

 ### Optimizing for RSP code size

-A number of over-zealous optimizations in F3DEX2 which saved a few cycles but took several more instructions have been removed.
-This has a very small impact on overall RSP time and no impact on RDP time.
+A number of optimizations in F3DEX2 which saved a few cycles but took several more instructions have been removed.
+Outside of vertex processing, these have a very small impact on overall RSP time and no impact on RDP time.

 ### Far clipping removal